Chapter 13 Bankruptcy

 Now, after it’s been determined that bankruptcy is a logical solution for you, it’s time to get started with the legal process.
 This requires you to file documents with the bankruptcy court under the penalty of perjury.
 These documents set the foundation of your case, schedule meetings and hearings, and so much more, meaning that it’s essential for you to have them filed correctly.

 Because Chapter 13 bankruptcy does not require you to forfeit non-exempt property to pay back debts, you must subscribe to a court-ordered payment plan to compensate lenders in accordance with your bankruptcy case.
-In essence, your repayment plan will require you to pay the entirety of your disposable income for a period between 36 months (three years) and 60 months (six years).
+In essence, your repayment plan will require you to pay the entirety of your disposable income for a period between 36 months (three years) and 60 months (five years).

 Additionally, as this process starts, you’ll be required to meet with your bankruptcy trustee monthly throughout the course of your bankruptcy.
 Your trustee oversees the process and ensures that you followed the agree-to plan.
 It’s important to note that when proposing and submitting your plan, lenders have a time period where they can petition your case and when they’re able to submit claims to get paid from your case.